AI agents as web users are now at the center of a growing debate over who gets to access and reuse online content.

 • Streamlined Support: Agents provide instant help for common queries, track orders, and resolve issues in real time, leading to more efficient customer service.

-How AI Agents like like, ChatGPT, Perplexity, and Claude Are Changing Web Browsing and Monetization?
+How AI Agents Are Changing Browsing And Web Revenue?

 AI agents like ChatGPT, Claude, Gemini, and Perplexity are emerging as the new gateway to online information.